 To be successful in your business, you can use a pair of two platforms, such as direct mail and email marketing, to give a client the chance to pick whichever option is more convenient to receive.

 Research shows that direct mail marketing works best with email marketing.
 If you send emails to your clients and then days after, you send them a direct mail, your brand awareness will grow.
-Not only does direct mail allow you to reach more of your target market, but it also offers you an opportunity for personalization.
+Not only do direct mail and every door direct mail allow you to reach more of your target market, but they also offer you an opportunity for personalization.
 For instance, including a handwritten note uniquely addressed to your receiver will make them feel appreciated and always look forward to receiving your mail.

 Nevertheless, as for email, also known as electronic mail, you’ll not receive anything physical.
 Email is delivered to your digital inbox where you can view, respond back to, and even forward messages easily.